 Celebrate Earth Day

-Most of us have good intentions when it comes to the environment.
-But when Earth Day comes around on April 22nd, how many people actually do something special to honour, celebrate and protect the world?
+Most of us have good intentions when it comes to the environment, but when Earth Day comes around on April 22nd, how many people actually do something special to honor, celebrate and protect the world?
 This year, we hope every Kidzworld member out there makes the personal decision to do something special on Earth Day – and we’ve got some great suggestions for ways you can celebrate and show you care!

 Pitch In On An Earth Day Project Near You